jeffThompson/DesigningWithData/Exercises/DesignSprint.md

         Geometric --------------|-------------- Organic
     Bright Colors --------------|-------------- Muted/Dark

-As a group, you'll place dots along the sliders of your fellow group-mates as a way of "voting" on where you image each project fitting in this context.
+As a group, you'll place dots along the sliders of your fellow group-mates as a way of "voting" on where you imagine each word-pair fitting into the project's context.

 ## 3. DIVERGE